-Former lobbyist in Kentucky gets 33 months for bribery
+Former lobbyist in Kentucky gets nearly 3 years for bribery

 LEXINGTON, Ky.
 (AP) — A former Democratic lobbyist convicted of bribing a top official in Attorney General Andy Beshear’s office will spend more than two-and-a-half years in prison.

-James Sullivan was sentenced to 33 months in and fined $25,000 Thursday by U.S. District Judge Karen Caldwell.
+James Sullivan was sentenced to 33 months in prison and fined $25,000 on Thursday by U.S. District Judge Karen Caldwell.
 Sullivan was convicted last summer of bribing former Deputy Attorney General Tim Longmeyer in an attempt to win business for some law firms.

 Prosecutors have said Beshear did not know about the bribe.